 - Named specifically by a prenuptial or postnuptial agreement

 In practice, the distinction between community and separate property is not always clear and many factors can bring the classification of an asset into question.
 For example, if marital resources contributed to the growth or maintenance of an otherwise separate asset, a spouse can make the case that it should be counted among the community property.
 The date a couple officially separated can also subject an asset to scrutiny if it is unclear when that item was acquired.
 The process of asset division can be tremendously complex and our firm can work with you closely to see that you receive your fair share of marital assets.

 When a divorce becomes litigated, a court can alter the proportion of assets each partner receives if it is determined that property would not otherwise be split fairly.
 However, the spouse losing a share of community property will not always see eye to eye with the court for the reasoning behind this deviation.
 In the event that a judge suspects a disproportionate division of assets is in order, our attorneys can fight to see that your interests are not overlooked.

 Factors which can influence the division of property can include:

-Questions about divorce?
-Contact our office today and get the answer that you need.
+Questions about marital property?
+Contact our office and get the answer that you need.